TheCoffeeUp/Reason-ArturiaKeylab-MKII-Remote/docs/index.md

 To change which keyboard shortcut variation is selected in Reason using the Arturia keyboard, use the left and right Arrows while in "Analog Lab" mode.

-At his point these 2 controls should already be mapped as shown below.
+At this point these 2 controls should already be mapped as shown below.

 <img src="./images/SetKeyboardShortcutVariations.png" width="400">